LocalStack LogoLocalStack Icon

 One Click Local Development: Announcing Leapp's LocalStack Integration

 We're excited to announce our partnership with Leapp by Noovolari to integrate LocalStack.
-Now you can easily create LocalStack sessions in Leapp to connect to the cloud emulator without hassles.
+Now you can easily create LocalStack sessions in Leapp and seamlessly switch between local dev and remote cloud environments.

 LocalStack enables a fully functional cloud stack to emulate AWS cloud services on your local machine.
 It allows developers to shorten their feedback loop by enabling them to develop, test, and deploy their applications locally while reducing costs and improving agility.